Andreapan131/MarketingAnalysis_Aribnb-Listings-Performance/README.md

 ### 2️⃣ K-means Clustering
 - Applied K-means clustering using review-related variables
 - Used the Elbow Method to determine the optimal number of clusters (k = 3)
-- Iteratively assigned data points to clusters based on similarity
 - Merged cluster labels into the original dataset

 ### 3️⃣ Statistical Testing (ANOVA)